 Shopify has a simpler pricing structure with fixed monthly fees, whereas Amazon’s fees vary based on the products sold and additional expenses like fulfillment fees.
 But remember, merchants on Shopify may pay much more if they rely heavily on third-party apps.

 Whatever you sell, the goal is to make your online selling experience as seamless as possible.
-That’s why the ease of use should also be taken into account when it comes to choosing between Shopify vs Amazon.
+That’s why the store setup process should also be taken into account when it comes to choosing between Shopify vs Amazon.

 Shopify